FlatTurtle/sites-thepassport/README.md

 Configuration
 -------------

-After installing the **SiteCore** with the artisan command there will be a configuration file located in `app/config/packages/flatturtle/sitecore`.
+After installing the **SiteCore** there will be a configuration file located in `app/config/packages/flatturtle/sitecore`.

 Templating
 ----------